-In summary, the LU-SM setup has the best possible initial soil moisture information.
-The simulations deteriorate in quality when we assume the large-scale ECMWF soil moisture distribution holds on the 1 km domain (REF-ST).
-Likewise, assuming that the local WaSiM soil moisture distribution in the Riviera Valley holds over the larger 1 km domain (LU-SM2) also yields poorer results than the three-level soil moisture used at 1 km resolution in LU-SM.
-This points to the need for high-resolution soil moisture measurements over a broader region (such as all of the Alps) to provide accurate input to large-eddy simulations.
-In our case, the sensitivity to soil moisture is highlighted in the 1 km grid, which is the first grid which can resolve the complex topography (albeit coarsely) while containing the entire valley system (i.e. the valleys surrounding the Riviera) responsible for forcing the thermal flow.
+ECMWF soil moisture distribution holds on the 1-km domain (REF-ST).
+Likewise, assuming that the local WaSiM soil moisture distribution in the Riviera Valley holds over the larger 1-km domain (LU-SM2) also yields poorer results than does the three-level soil moisture used at 1-km resolution in LU-SM.
+This result points to the need for high-resolution soil moisture measurements over a broader region (such as all of the Alps) to provide accurate input to large-eddy simulations.
+In our case, the sensitivity to soil moisture is highlighted in the 1-km grid, which is the first grid that can resolve the complex topography (albeit coarsely) while containing the entire valley system (i.e., the valleys surrounding the Riviera) responsible for forcing the thermal flow.